alok-ai-lab/DeepInsight3D_pkg/README.md

 12. `Parm.Stage`

     Define the stage of execution.
-If you are running DeepFeature on your new data, then put `Parm.Stage=1`.
+The default value is set as `Parm.Stage=1`.
 All the results will be saved in RunXStage1.
-If DeepFeature continues with the loop to find a smaller number of genes then Stage2, Stage3…, will be automatically processed and results will be saved in RunXStage2, RunXStage3,…, and so on.
+If iterative process is executed then results will be stored in Stage2, Stage3… and so on.

-    In the example, Stage2 is used because some genes are prefiltered and the row information of the selected ones was given in `Run1/Stage1/`.

 13. Paths

-    Default paths for FIGS, Models and Data are `~/DeepFeature/FIGS/`, `~/DeepFeature/Models/` and `~/DeepFeature/Data/`, respectively.
-Runtime parameters will be stored in `~/DeepFeature/` folder (such as model.mat, Out1.mat or Out2.mat).
+    Default paths for FIGS, Models and Data are `~/DeepInsight3D_pkg/FIGS/`, `~/DeepInsight3D_pkg/Models/` and `~/DeepInsight3D/Data/`, respectively.
+Runtime parameters will be stored in `~/DeepInsight3D_pkg/` folder (such as model.mat, Out1.mat or Out2.mat).

 14. Log and performance file (including an overview of parameter information)

-    The runtime results will be stored in `~/DeepFeature/DeepFeature_Results.txt` with complete information about the run.
+    The runtime results will be stored in `~/DeepFeature/DeepInsight3D_Results.txt` with complete information about the run.

+### Related materials

-## DeepInsight
+## DeepInsight YouTube

 A YouTube video about the original DeepInsight method is available [here](https://www.youtube.com/watch?v=411iwaptk24&feature=youtu.be).
 A Matlab page on DeepInsight can be viewed from [here](https://www.mathworks.com/company/user_stories/case-studies/riken-develops-a-method-to-apply-cnn-to-non-image-data.html).

+## DeepInsight Paper
+Sharma et al., DeepInsight: A methodology to transform a non-image data to an image for convolution neural network architecture, Scientifi Reports, 9(1), 1-7, 2019.

+## DeepFeature Paper
+Sharma et al., DeepFeature: feature selection in nonimage data using convolutional neural network, Briefings in Bioinformatics, 22(6), 2021.

+## Winning Kaggel competition by Mark Peng
+DeepInsight EfficientNet-B3 Noisy Student https://www.kaggle.com/code/markpeng/deepinsight-efficientnet-b3-noisystudent/notebook